Benefits and Drivers

 The Social Benefits of Universal Design for a Changing World

 The age-distribution of the world's population is changing dramatically.
-People are living longer as a result of medical developments in the last century and healthier lifestyle changes.
+People are living longer as a result of medical innovations and healthier lifestyle changes.

-The following key statistics show some the demographic changes expected in the first half of the 21st century:
+The following key statistics show some of the demographic changes that are expected in the next 30 years.

-- By 2021, the number of people over 80 years of age will have increased by two-thirds.
+• In 2022 National Census found the number of people over 80 years of age increased by 25% since the 2016 census.

 Independent Living